 The cost of an education is considered to be one of the most important aspects when determining your Post-Secondary plans.
 It is a reality that students are unlikely to pay for college on their own.
 The intention of the Financial Aid process is to help make college affordable for students.
 Financial Aid is a vital part of the college going or post-secondary process.
 Funds are provided by either the federal government, the state in which the student lives, the college/school the student plans to attend, and other public or private institutions.
 Financial Aid can be categorized as:

 It is important to note that some forms of Financial Aid may need to be repaid as indicated in the financial aid “package” or letter.
 You will also find that each school/college may present their Financial Aid “packages” differently.
 In order to be considered for Financial Aid, you need to complete the FAFSA.

-Financial aid begins with the FAFSA (Free Application for Federal Student Aid).
-You will complete a FAFSA every year you are in college.
+START HERE: The Financial Aid process starts with filing the FAFSA (Free Application for Federal Student Aid).

 PRIMARY COMPONENTS OF FINANCIAL AID

 Need help applying to financial aid?
 Want to save time looking for scholarships that you might win?
 Need help writing scholarship essays?
 Get help from a NextGenVest Money Mentor (a trained college student) who can find you scholarships you are a great fit for, edit scholarship essays, help you fill out the FAFSA, and help you understand your financial aid award letter.
 You can get help from them on nights and weekends, sign up below!

 STEP 2: Click the blue button "Sign up"

 STEP 3: Enter your free school code towne1c (not case sensitive)

 STEP 4: You will receive an automated text message and you will need to respond with your high school graduation year